mgenware/qing/lib/dev/sod/README.md

 ## Required or optional

-Field names are required by default, use `?` to indicate an optional type.
-A pointer type is always optional.

-NOTE: fields marked with `?` won't result in pointers in Go, the `?` is to force optional attribute in TS, e.g. `string`.
-Use pointers in YAML if you need to mark it as a pointer.
+By default, field names are required properties in Go, and optional properties in TS due to the auto `omitifempty`.
+To mark a field optional in Go, use `<type>?`.
+To mark a field required in TS, use `<type>!`.

 ### Go